Best Photo Storage and Backup Methods

 Knowing the worst cases, I need to know that I can recover the equipment I use for my photo processing, storage and backup devices.
 Given we are talking about a possible loss of my home or important contents, these things, as a hobby, are just the tip of the iceberg.
 However, they will need to be recovered or replaced at some point.

 Then there is the task of actually purchasing replacement gear.
-I imagine that this would be a struggle without my laptop and Broadband service.
+I imagine that this would be a struggle without my laptop and, maybe, my phone.
 The things we take for granted are such important aspects of our everyday lives.

 So, the message here is that, so long as there is adequate property and contents insurance, system hardware can be recovered by buying replacements, although it takes time.
 That’s great, but what about the data?